SheetJS/sheetjs/README.md

       }
     });

 The node version installs a binary `xlsx2csv` which can read XLSX/XLSM/XLSB files and output the contents in various formats.
 The source is available at `xlsx2csv.njs` in the bin directory.

 See <http://oss.sheetjs.com/js-xlsx/> for a browser example.

 Note that older versions of IE does not support HTML5 File API, so the base64 mode is provided for testing.
-On OSX you can get the base64 encoding by running:
+On OSX you can get the base64 encoding with:

-    $ <target_file.xlsx base64 | pbcopy # the pbcopy puts the content in the clipboard
+    $ <target_file.xlsx base64 | pbcopy # pbcopy puts the content in clipboard

 Some helper functions in `XLSX.utils` generate different views of the sheets:

 - `XLSX.utils.sheet_to_csv` generates CSV
 - `XLSX.utils.sheet_to_row_object_array` interprets sheets as tables with a header column and generates an array of objects
 - `XLSX.utils.get_formulae` generates a list of formulae

 For more details: